Sydney Pickrem: 2024 World Aquatics Championships

+2024 Olympics

+Pickrem again represented Canada at the 2024 Paris Olympics, capturing a sixth place finish in the women’s 200-meter individual medley and finishing ninth in the 200-meter breaststroke.

+Coaching

+In September 2024, beginning her first season, Pickrem started as an Assistant Coach for West Virginia University Swimming and Diving assisting new Head Coach Brent MacDonald.

 Personal life

-Pickrem has dual nationality having been born in the United States, her parents are both Canadians from Halifax, Nova Scotia.
+Pickrem holds dual nationality from being born in the United States to Canadian parents from Halifax, Nova Scotia.
 She comes from a sporting background as her father Darren Pickrem, played in the Quebec Major Junior Hockey League.
 With roots in Nova Scotia, Pickrem also lists Clearwater, Florida as her hometown and Prince Edward Island as her favourite place to visit.